 Above: Cutlery-filled vintage hotel silver shares shelf space with Chinese lacquerware and a midcentury painting in Gilbert’s galley kitchen.
 Despite its busyness, the mix works because of the cohesive color range and lack of pattern.

-2. Use Chairs as Sculpture
+2. Use chairs as sculpture.

 It’s nice to plant a graceful or unexpected chair somewhere on its own.
-(Nice as well to know that when you enter a house, you will find a bench for taking off your shoes.)
+(Nice as well to know that when you enter a house, you will find a seat for taking off your shoes.)

-Above: A flea market side chair that looks like it might talk stands alone on Gilbert’s second-floor landing.
+Above: A flea market chair that looks like it might talk stands alone on Gilbert’s second-floor landing.
 The painting is by David Shrigley.
 Photograph by Corinne Gilbert.

-3. Alternate Clusters of Objects with Empty Spaces
+3. Alternate clusters of objects with empty spaces.

 Above: A mantel still life with ceramic planter and metal vases by Bruno Jaharra.
 Photograph by Corinne Gilbert.